 Choral reading works best when the text is close to the instructional reading level of the students.
 It is a good opportunity to help students practice reading a text with fluency.

 You can also use choral reading to introduce students to short texts that are slightly above their independent reading level.
 In this case, it is helpful if the text has a predictable rhythm or rhyme scheme.
 This is particularly helpful for emergent readers.
-They might not yet be able to decode all of the words in a choral reading text, but can follow tracking the words and using beginning sounds.
+They might not yet be able to decode all of the words in a choral reading text, but can follow along, tracking the words and practicing beginning sounds.

 Nursery rhymes are a great option for young students.
 Poetry works well for students of all ages.